cashbit/sails-crudface/README.md

 sails-crudface
 ==============

-**A sails node module for "systematic" scrud interface generation with MWC architecture.**
+**A sails node module for "systematic" scrud interface generation with MVC architecture.**

 If you want sails generate views on the fly for your models, you can use this module and create a configuration file describing the fields and the layout you need for every controller/model.

+Often for data entry is not needed complexity but simplicity.
+Also, writing the code for the view part of the MVC architecture is a repetitive task, because you may want a standard layout for toolbars, buttons, lists, and so on.

+sails-crudface automates the task of creating the user interface for search and entry of data.

-The user interface is plain and responsive HTML with [jQuery](http://jquery.com/download/) and [Bootstrap](http://getbootstrap.com/getting-started/#download)
+The resulting user interface is plain and responsive HTML with [jQuery](http://jquery.com/download/) and [Bootstrap](http://getbootstrap.com/getting-started/#download)

 #### REST Approach